Created on

 This article describes how to configure FortiGate as a DHCP server via both the GUI and the CLI.

 In large environments, it is difficult to assign static IP addresses for each user individually.
-Hence, the DHCP server is used to provide dynamic IP to each host in the network.
+Hence, the DHCP server is used to provide a dynamic IP address to each host in the network.

 Scope